captn3m0/hackertray/README.md

 To develop on hackertray, or to test out experimental versions, do the following:

 -   Clone the project
--   Run `(sudo) python setup.py develop` in the hackertray root directory
+-   Run `uv venv --system-site-packages`.
+This is required to allow access to the global pygobject install.
--   Run `hackertray` with the required command line options from anywhere.
+-   Run `uv run hackertray` with the required command line options

 ## Analytics